-By replacing these phrases with terms taken directly out of job descriptions, your keyword density will improve – and you can be taken more seriously by employers who find your credentials online.
+By replacing these phrases with terms taken directly out of job descriptions, your keyword density will improve – and you can be taken more seriously by employers who read your Profile.

 4 – Employ Keywords in Highly Indexed Fields for Better SEO.

-When deciding where and how to add search terms to your Profile, look no further than the site’s most highly indexed fields: Headline, Job Titles, and Certifications (your name field is actually the top most indexed field).
+When deciding where and how to add search terms to your Profile, look no further than the site’s most highly indexed fields: Headline and Job Title (your name field is actually the top most indexed field).
 While you can incorporate keywords into any part of LinkedIn, your Profile will have more “pull” if desirable terms appear in these areas.

-It’s easiest to begin with the #2 indexed field, which is your Headline (see A Fast Formula for a Powerful LinkedIn Headline).
-Fill in as many of the 120 characters allowed with keywords specific to your career, such as your desired job title, skills, and results, as shown in these examples:
+It’s easiest to begin with your Headline (see A Fast Formula for a Powerful LinkedIn Headline).
+Fill in as many of the 220 characters allowed with keywords specific to your career, such as your desired job title, skills, and results, as shown in these examples:

 Sales Engineer.
-Presales Leadership in Cloud, Virtualization, Infrastructure, & SaaS Channels.
+Presales Leadership in Cloud, Virtualization, AI, Infrastructure, Mobile, & SaaS Channels.
+Robust C-Suite & Tech Team Presentations.
 Consistent 120%+ of Quota

 COO, VP Global Operations.
-Manufacturing Efficiency, Production Quality, Capacity Growth in APAC, US, Canada, & Europe
+Manufacturing Efficiency, Production Quality, Capacity Growth, Greenfield Operations, M&A, & Turnarounds.
+APAC, US, Canada, & Europe

 You can then repeat this process for other important fields, such as your Job Titles, where you can add a keyword next to your official title (VP of IT – Infrastructure Leadership or CFO, Global Forecasting & Accounting).